prebid/Prebid.js/modules/yahoosspBidAdapter.md

 # Optional: Self-served E2E testing mode
 If you want to see how the yahoossp adapter works and loads you are invited to try it out using our testing mode.
-This is useful for intergration testing and response parsing when checking banner vs video capabilities.
+This is useful for integration testing and response parsing when checking banner vs video capabilities.

 ## How to use E2E test mode:
 1. Set the yahoossp global config mode to either 'banner' or 'video' - depending on the adUnit you want to test.